 Snapshot: This fleet of six combines Windstar’s three original sailing yachts, groundbreaking at the time for their large size and computer-controlled sails, with Seabourn’s former trio of small cruise ships also groundbreaking back in the day because of their luxurious all-suite accommodation and exquisite cuisine.
 All were built between 1986 and 1992, making them senior citizens in cruise ship speak, but thanks to repeated upgrades, the oldies remain in remarkably fine shape, and details are now available about the trio’s major reconstruction program.* The collective aim is to provide a casually elegant no-jackets-required small-ship experience with alfresco dining, sail-away parties on deck, and generally lots of time spent outdoors soaking up the sun and sea.
 The MO is sophistication without stuffiness on cruises that are not crazy expensive.
-Windstar runs frequent promotions, from waiving the single supplement fees to discounts on fares, and free shipboard credits, shore excursions and wifi.
+Windstar runs frequent promotions, from waiving the single supplement fees to discounts on fares, and free shipboard credits, shore excursions and WiFi.
+N.B.
+Check the new European itineraries for 2020 with returns to major ports in the Eastern Mediterranean.

 *N.B.
 STAR PRIDE, STAR BREEZE and STAR LEGEND will undergo lengthening and the addition of 50 suites, all new bathrooms, additional dining venues, and new engines.
 The complete project will last from October 2019 to November 2020 with staggered withdrawals from service.
 The passenger capacities will increase to 312 but never fear, the trio will continue to be covered by QuirkyCruise.